July 18, 2022

 An additional protection measure many websites are taking is two-step verification.
 After putting in your password, a website might prompt you to enter a randomized code sent to your phone or email.
 This way, websites can ensure that you are the valid owner of the account being entered.
 It also helps deter hackers since they won’t have access to your phone or email quickly enough to receive the verification code.

-Are there applications on your phone that you’re not using anymore?
+Are there apps on your phone that you’re not using anymore?
 Unfortunately, many dormant phone apps could leave your personal information vulnerable.

 The best way to limit the chance of an information breach is to delete all unused apps on your iPhone or Android.
 Since many phone applications rely on user data, hackers often target that technology to obtain private information.
 It’s also important to purge your computer of unnecessary applications as well.
 Recently, eight different Firefox and Chrome extensions were found guilty of tracking activity outside their respective sites.
 This makes the need to remove all unwanted extensions and applications all the more imperative.